zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

 Suggested Uses
 **************

 Use zbus to transfer data (messages) between threads in one-to-one, one-to-many, and many-to-many synchronously or asynchronously.
+Choosing the proper observer type is crucial.
+Use subscribers for scenarios that can tolerate message losses and duplications; when they cannot, use listeners.
+In addition to the listener, another asynchronous message processing mechanism (like :ref:`message queues <message_queues_v2>`) may be necessary to retain the pending message until it gets processed.

 .. note::
     Zbus can be used to transfer streams from the producer to the consumer.
 However, this can increase zbus' communication latency.
 So maybe consider a Pipe a good alternative for this communication topology.